-\textbf{Computer Checked Inequalities, Maximum and Minimum.} Since the formula of $Q$ is difficult to deal with by hand (see Lemma \ref{lema-Q}), we need the computer to help us to check the inequalities, to calculate the maximum and minimum on the closed intervals.
-In the following, the inequalities checked by the computer are marked by the star ``*" in the equation numbers.
-As in \cite{IS08}, the approximate values are indicated as $x\aeq{0.1234}$, which means that $x\in(0.1234,0.1235)$.
+\textbf{Computer checked inequalities.} In this paper, the inequalities checked by computer are marked by star ``\,*\," in the equation numbers.
+These inequalities are all evaluated at explicit values.
+Recall that the approximate value is indicated as $x\doteqdot{0.1234}\ldots$, which means that $x\in[0.1234,0.1235]$.